Generic name: valproate sodium (intravenous route) [ VAL-proe-ate-SOE-dee-um ]

 This section provides information on the proper use of a number of products that contain valproate sodium.
 It may not be specific to Epiject Iv.
 Please read with care.

-A nurse or other trained health professional will give you this medicine in a hospital.
+A nurse or other trained health professional will give you or your child this medicine in a hospital.
 This medicine is given through a needle placed in one of your veins.
 This medicine is given slowly, so the needle will remain in place for about an hour.

 Your doctor will only give you a few doses of this medicine until your condition improves.
 You will be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.